PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   to be lost.
 In such a case don't statically import the method, so that the generic type information can be retained.
 (There may be cases where generic type information should even be _added_.
 Find an example.)
-- Upon application of a template Refaster can throw a _No binding for Key{identifier=someAfterTemplateParam}_ exception.
-When this happens the template is invalid.
-Instead perform this check at compile time, such that such malformed templates cannot be defined in the first place.
 - Provide a way to express "match if (not) annotated (with _X_)".
 See #1 for a motivating example.
 - Provide a way to place match constraints on compile time constants.
 For